 # Enable SSO for Multiple Applications with Different Identity Providers

-In this tutorial, we will use the DAB to enable SSO for two Flask applications serving static HTML.
+In this tutorial, we will use the Datawiza Access Broker (DAB) to enable SSO for two Flask applications serving static HTML.
 For our scenario, one web app will be the homepage for the managers of our company, while the other web app will be the homepage for the engineers.
 The goal of this tutorial is to see how we can add multiple applications to a single deployment within the Datawiza Cloud Management Console (DCMC), and how we can associate different Identity Providers to each of our applications.